 Rembrandt moments of photojournalism #1

 There is a certain theme of expression in photojournalism in recent years that I’m drawn to; it is more like a “mode” in music, rather than a topic.
 It is not really about the type of content.
 It is rather a “gesture to being eternal” that is evoked in those beautiful images of conflict and social upheaval.
-There is a co-existence of tension and motion with serenity that marks these photojournalistic images that make them stand out among the images of daily news cycles.
-These images also have very good light and contrast, some aesthetic elements that are probably improved during postproduction.
+There is a co-existence of tension and motion with serenity that marks these photojournalistic images that make them stand out among other images of daily news cycles.
+These images also have very good light and contrast; some aesthetic elements that are probably improved during postproduction.
 (Whether analog or digital, photography has always had a “postproduction” process.
 It is not peculiar to digital photography.)

 The video footage showing the moment this photograph was taken is here.
 This is a trigger warning.